ripple/ripple-domain-verifier/README.md

 ## Ripple Validator Domain Verifier

-Given a validation public key, verify a two-way reference with a domain
+Given a domain, verify a two-way reference with a validator key.

 ### Installation